johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 }
 ```

 Do you see how the pieces fit together?
+One thing to consider is the difference in the code paths when you use `useClass` vs. `useExisting`.
+It's worth working through those details as the concepts, combined with understanding global modules (using `@Global()) will give you a full picture of how NestJS modules can fit together in a coherent way.

 If you have questions, feel free to ask in the comments below!

+### Conclusion

 The patterns illustrated above are used throughout Nest's add-on modules, like `@nestjs/jwt` and `@nestjs/typeorm`.
+Hopefully you now see not only how powerful these patterns are, but how you can make use of them in your own project.

 As a next step, you may want to consider browsing through the source code of those modules, now that you have a roadmap.
+You can also see a slightly evolved version of the code in this article in the [@nestjsplus/massive repository](https://github.com/nestjsplus/massive) (while you're there, maybe give it a quick :star: if you like this article :wink:).
+The main difference in that repo is that it needs to handle **multiple** asynchronous options providers, so there's a tiny bit more plumbing.

-You can now confidently begin to use these powerful patterns in your own code to create robust and flexible modules that work reliably in a wide variety of contexts.
+You can then confidently begin to use these powerful patterns in your own code to create robust and flexible modules that work reliably in a wide variety of contexts.

 Feel free to ask questions, make comments or suggestions, or just say hello in the comments below.
 And join us at [Discord](https://discord.gg/G7Qnnhy) for more happy discussions about NestJS.
 I post there as *Y Prospect*.